How OneOncology drives innovation in community oncology with Slack

 Enhanced communication through integrations

-As OneOncology has acquired new practices, it’s been careful not to disrupt clinics with a ‘rip and strip’ of all its systems, but does require physicians to work within its emergency medical records system, Flatiron, and enterprise resource planning system, Workday.
-This allows for streamlined communication, as those organisations also use Slack.
+As OneOncology has acquired new practices, it’s been careful not to disrupt clinics with a “rip and strip” of all its systems but does require physicians to work within its emergency medical records system, Flatiron, and enterprise resource planning system, Workday.
+This allows for streamlined communication since those organizations also use Slack.

 Slack, Corts says, is the connective tissue that builds community between corporations’ existing and new platforms.